Cavalier Johnson

+Cavalier "Chevy" Johnson (born November 5, 1986) is an American politician who has served as the 45th mayor of Milwaukee, Wisconsin, since 2021.
+A member of the Democratic Party, he previously served on the Milwaukee Common Council from 2016 to 2022.

+As president of the Common Council from 2020 to 2022, Johnson became acting mayor following the resignation of Tom Barrett.
+He was elected mayor in the 2022 special election, becoming the first African-American to be elected to that position.
+He is the city's second African-American mayor, following Marvin Pratt, who served as acting mayor in 2004.

 Early life and education

-Johnson's father worked as a janitor for more than 30 years and his mother worked as a certified nursing assistant.
+Johnson's father worked as a custodian for more than 30 years, and his mother worked as a certified nursing assistant.
 He is one of 10 siblings.
-He grew up in Milwaukee's 53206 ZIP code, known for having the highest incarceration rate of African American males out of any ZIP code in the country.
+He grew up in Milwaukee's 53206 ZIP code, known for having the highest incarceration rate for African-American males out of any ZIP code in the country.

 At 14 years old, he was selected by the YMCA to participate in a pre-college program, Sponsor-A-Scholar, for low-income students in Milwaukee Public Schools.
 Johnson credits this for his commitment to community service.

 In 2005, Johnson graduated from Bay View High School.
 As a junior, he was a cameraman for the Youth in Government press corps.

-In 2009, Johnson graduated with a B.A. in political science from the University of Wisconsin–Madison.
+He continued his education after high school, attending the University of Wisconsin–Madison, where he earned his bachelor's degree in political science in 2009.

 Johnson has served on boards at the Milwaukee YMCA, ACLU of Wisconsin, and Milwaukee Community Brainstorming.